 - Otitis media with effusion: The name for non-infected fluid behind the ear drum; this is normal following an episode of acute otitis media or even after a cold, and typically goes away on its own within three months.

 - Otitis externa, or swimmer's ear: An infection that affects the ear canal.
 This type is more common in adults.
-The most common cause of swimmer's ear is germs in pools and other recreational water venues.
+The most common cause of swimmer's ear is an infection from germs in pools.

 Symptoms of ear infection

 Common symptoms of middle ear infections in children or adults include the following: